Expunction is the destruction or permanent sealing of records and documents so that they are no longer public information.

 - the person is beyond the control of his or her parent or guardian

 - the person’s behavior, condition, or circumstances endanger his or her welfare or the welfare of others.

-If the expunction is approved by the District Attorney, notice of the approval is sent to any victims in the case and the Juvenile Department will hold the application for 30 days before submitting the appropriate order to a judge for signature.
+If the expunction is approved by the District Attorney, a notice of the approval is sent to any victims in the case and the Juvenile Department will hold the application for 30 days before submitting the appropriate order to a judge for signature.
 Once the order is signed, it is circulated to all agencies listed on the initial application.
 Upon receipt of the order, agencies are required to destroy all records pertaining to the applicant within 21 days, with the exception of the following:

 - Academic records

-- Records kept by the Dept. of Transportation, State Marine Board and State fish and wildlife Commission
+- Records kept by the Dept. of Transportation, State Marine Board, and State fish and wildlife Commission

 - Records related to an order of waiver